nearit/Xamarin-SDK/docs/ios/handle-content.md

 When `eventWithContent` gets called or inside `processRecipe` callback you will obtain the content and the tracking info as arguments.

-Content can have several class types:
+In your native fragment, content can have several class types:

 - `NITSimpleNotification` instance representing the simple notification
 - `NITContent` instance representing the rich content if any